Red Digital Cinema: Redray

-Announced in 2012, the Redray Player was the first stand-alone device capable of providing 4K content to compatible 2D or 3D displays.
-Using a 1TB internal drive for storage, the Redray plays 4K or HD media in the Redcode format.
+Announced in 2012, the Redray Player was the first stand-alone device capable of providing 4K content to compatible 2-D or 3-D displays.
+Using a 1 TB internal drive for storage, the Redray plays 4K or HD media in the Redcode format.
 The player uses 12-bit 4:2:2 precision.
-A cinema laser projector in the same family was also announced in 2012 but never released.
+A theater laser projector in the same family was also announced in 2012 but never released.

 Lawsuits

 On August 18, 2008, Red filed a lawsuit against the electronics company LG over its use of the name Scarlet.
-Red accused LG "... of taking the 'Scarlet' brand name from the camera company" after Red had denied LG's request to use it.
+Red accused LG "of taking the 'Scarlet' brand name from the camera company" after Red had denied LG's request to use it.

 On September 23, 2011, Jannard announced that his personal email account was compromised by former Arri executive Michael Bravin.
-A lawsuit against Arri and Bravin was filed at the end of 2011, and settled and dismissed in 2013.
+A lawsuit against Arri and Bravin was filed at the end of 2011; it was settled and dismissed in 2013.

-On June 27, 2012, Red sued Wooden Camera, a manufacturer of third party accessories, for patent infringement.
+On June 27, 2012, Red sued Wooden Camera, a manufacturer of third-party accessories, for patent infringement.

 In February 2013, Red filed for an injunction against Sony, claiming that several of its new CineAlta products, particularly the 4K-capable F65, infringed on patents the company held.
 They requested that Sony not only be forced to stop selling the cameras, but that they be destroyed as well.
 Sony filed a countersuit against Red in April 2013, alleging that Red's entire product line infringed on Sony patents.
 In July 2013, both parties filed jointly for dismissal, and as of July 20, 2013, the case is closed.

 On March 2, 2017, Red filed a lawsuit against the maker of JinniMag, a third party copy of the Red Mini Mag.
 Videos posted on the Jinni.Tech YouTube channel have accused Red Digital Cinema Cameras of lying to their customers and possibly obtaining their patents by deceiving the USPTO.

 In May 2019, Apple Inc. filed a lawsuit against Red.com, LLC over several patents relating to digital cinema cameras and sensor processing.
 Apple lost the case in November 2019.
-Apple argued that the patents related to REDCODE RAW were “Unpatentable”, but the judge ruled that Apple's legal team had not provided sufficient evidence to back up their claims.
+Apple argued that the patents related to Redcode Raw were "unpatentable", but a judge ruled that Apple's legal team had not provided sufficient evidence to back up their claims.

+Red's RAW video patent that has resulted in multiple companies being sued by Red is US8872933.
+This US patent is scheduled to expire on April 11, 2028.